 Fetal distress is a condition where the baby does not get sufficient oxygen in the womb.
-It is usually confused with “birth asphyxia,” where the baby cannot receive enough oxygen during labor or delivery, due to issues such as placental abruption, cord compression or other birth complications.
-Fetal distress, however, is based on fetal heart rate abnormalities are often responsible for fetal distress.
+It is usually confused with “birth asphyxia,” where the baby cannot receive enough oxygen during labor or delivery.
+Fetal heart rate abnormalities are often responsible for fetal distress.
 It is categorized as an antepartum or intrapartum diagnosis whereas birth asphyxia is a neonatal diagnosis.

 As the term “fetal distress” is nonspecific and imprecise, in 1998, the American College of Obstetricians and Gynecologists (ACOG) committee recommended it be replaced with “nonreassuring fetal heart rate tracing” (1).

 Read this MomJunction post to find out more about fetal distress, what causes it, and how it is treated or managed.

 What Is Fetal Distress?

-This usually happens when the fetal oxygen supply gets compromised in utero, especially during labor, and sometimes from the third trimester too (2).
+This usually happens when the fetal oxygen supply gets compromised in utero, especially during labor, and sometimes earlier even without the onset of labor (2).
 Find out why or what causes this condition.

 What Causes Fetal Distress?